The top 4 ways to get to Thailand with miles and points

 Even better, Alaska Airlines has very generous routing rules when compared to other airline frequent flyer programs.
-With Alaska Airlines award tickets you can book one-way or round-trip flights.
-Plus, you’re allowed to add free stopovers on award flights – one stopover on a one-way flight and two on a round-trip award ticket.
+With Alaska Airlines award tickets you can book one-way or round-trip flights, plus, you’re allowed to add free stopovers on award flights (one stopover on a one-way flight and two on a round-trip award ticket).

 The only catch is the stopover must occur in a hub city for the airline you’re flying on.
 It’s sometimes possible to call in to book non-hub stopovers, but there’s no guarantee that will work.

-In order to get the best price for an award flight using ANA miles, you’ll want to fly ANA, not its partner airlines.
+To get the best price for an award flight using ANA miles, you’ll want to fly ANA, not its partner airlines.
 ANA only allows round-trip award bookings, but the prices are good, especially for off-peak times: